Emergency Online Safety Action Plan

 Do not negotiate.

-Silence removes their control.
+Silence removes some of their control.

 Golden Rule 2: Do Not Send Anything